aaevans03/startup/README.md

     <!-- Also, the ability to prove you live in the building with your BYU login.-->
 - **Authentication/Database** - The ability to create accounts and login.
 Stores login information, building number, and room number.
 Cannot use laundry machines, unless you live in the building.
 - **WebSocket** - Live updates of laundry room use visible to all users

+## HTML Deliverable

+For this deliverable, I built the structure of my web app using HTML.
+There is no functionality, but there are many placeholders for where all of the future technologies will go.

+- **HTML pages** - Three HTML pages that are linked to each other and are easily accessible
+- **HTML tags** - Proper use of BODY, NAV, MAIN, HEADER, and FOOTER tags in the HTML files.
+- **Textual Content** - There is lots of text.
+    - Notification alert
+    - Timer interface, a place to input a new load, a statistics area describing the laundry room's usage
+    - A description of the app on the about page, and a laundry quote
+- **Web services** - A GIF image that serves as a placeholder for the future random laundry GIF picker.
+Also, placeholders for laundry machine times, statistics, etc.
+- **Images** - The GIF image, a timer image and graph image that will be generated
+- **Authentication** - Create account/login interface on the main page.
+- **Database/Login** - A placeholder for where the laundry statistics will be displayed, as well as placeholders for laundry machine usage data
+- **WebSocket** - Placeholder timers for where the laundry machine times will be displayed, as well as a placeholder for viewing more detailed information about a laundry machine's current usage